-The transaction price as recorded by the Greffe covers realty only, so a 5% adjustment is made (to all transactions) to include personalty, which is included within the advertised price.
-It is noted that in practice the full 5% may not always apply.
+The transaction price as recorded by the Greffe covers realty only, so an adjustment is made (to all transactions) to include personalty, which is included within the advertised price.
+It is noted that in practice this adjustment may not always apply.
+From 1st January 2018, this adjustment was changed from 5% to 2.5%.
+Discussions with several conveyancers revealed that the change to 2.5% was used in the latter part of the fourth quarter of 2017.
+As such, these figures have been restated to reflect this.